Community, industry and government advisory groups

-Information on NICNAS's advisory groups is detailed in NICNAS's annual reports.
+Information about NICNAS's principal advisory groups is provided below.

 Community Engagement Forum (CEF)